-Sports Massage Therapist: Job Description, Requirements and Training Info
+Sports Massage Therapist: Job Description, Requirements & Training Info

 Sports massage therapists use touch to massage and treat muscles that are sore as a result of a sports-related injury.
 After completion of a training or degree program in sports massage therapy, such professionals are required to be certified and licensed by the state in which they practice.
 Many also join a professional association before seeking employment.